Italian populists reach last-ditch deal to take power - Journal du Cameroun

-Italy’s populist parties on Thursday reached a new coalition deal reviving their plans to take power, narrowly avoiding snap elections and setting in motion an anti-austerity government in the eurozone’s third largest economy.
+Italy’s populist parties will be sworn in to power on Friday in Rome after they reached a new coalition deal, narrowly avoiding snap elections and setting in motion an anti-austerity government in the eurozone’s third largest economy.

-Italy has been in the throws of political turmoil for almost three months after inconclusive March elections, rocking financial markets and spreading unease among its euro partners.
+Italy has been in the throes of political uncertainty for almost three months after inconclusive March elections, rocking financial markets and spreading unease among its euro partners.

-Conte — a little know lawyer and political novice — announced his picks for the country’s future cabinet after meeting with Mattarella.
+Conte — a little known lawyer and political novice — announced his picks for the country’s future cabinet after meeting with Mattarella.

 From the coalition, far-right League leader Matteo Salvini was named interior minister while Five Star Movement leader Luigi Di Maio is slated to become minister for economic development.